firesoflife/backend_m-woodworks/README.md

 3. Now we will build the Models and Controllers for our Gallery, but we will build them separately instead of using the `scaffold` command.

-   - Build the Gallery model by running `rails g model gallery image_url cover_image_url`
+   - Build the Gallery model by running `rails g model gallery title cover_image_url alt_text`
    - Build the Gallery controller by runnig `rails g controller gallery`

 4. Association -- Let's make these models work together.
 We want each project to have one gallery.
 To make the association, run `rails g migration AddReferencesToGalleries project:references` then follow that with `rails db:migrate`